Bake or Break

 This sugar cookie recipe is great for bakers of all skill levels.
 If you’re just starting your baking journey, then they’re a great place to start.
 And if you’ve been baking for years, you’ll appreciate how easy they are to make and how versatile they are!

 In their simplest form, these cookies are simply scooped and placed on the baking sheet.
-For the holiday season, I can’t resist adding some toppings to make them fun and festive.
+For the holiday season, I can’t resist adding some sprinkles to make them fun and festive.
 They look so pretty on a cookie tray!

-differently decorated sugar cookies piled on a large white plate
+Differently decorated sugar cookies piled on a large white plate.

-Some of the most popular cookies are drop cookies.
+Some of the most popular cookies around are drop cookies.
 Traditional chocolate chip cookies, peanut butter cookies, and oatmeal cookies are all made this way.
 If you’re in a serious cookie-baking mood, check out all of my drop cookie recipes!

 What You’ll Need